SteffensonLab/Barley_IPK_variant_calling/README.md

 ## Data processing

 All samples were processed using the [RepAdapt](https://github.com/RepAdapt/snp_calling_simple) pipeline.
 The scripts were adapted for execution on the UMN-MSI supercomputing infrastructure.
-Additionally, the BAM file indexing step was changed to use ```csi``` format due to large file sizes, quality check control step was added with ```multiQC```, and the pipeline was optimized by removing non-essential intermediate files to save space in the storage disks.
+Additionally, the BAM file indexing step was changed to use ```csi``` format due to limitation on chromosome size, quality check control step was added with ```multiQC```, and the pipeline was optimized by removing non-essential intermediate files to save space in the storage disks.
 The custom RepAdapt scripts can be found in: [01_snp_calling-bash](https://github.com/SteffensonLab/SNP_calling/tree/main/01_snp_calling-bash)

 ## Variant filtering